scicloj/noj/README.md

 # scinojure (noj)

-A Clojure framework for data science (WIP)
+An opinionated way to use the emerging Clojure data stack (WIP)

 ## Usage